Add a custom message with each payment to personalize the transaction

 Previously, divisibility systems were solved by Eng, and Okamoto’s scheme, Okamoto’s scheme and Okamoto and Ohta’s scheme.
 More recently, International Association for Cryptologic Research shared a system by Patrick Märtens that is based on bounded accumulators and “a new technique to prove that several revealed values are inside an accumulator.”

 As a whole, eCash payments do not just have to contain the features listed above.
 To truly replace traditional money transfers, electronic payments have to be more convenient, easier-to-use, and ubiquitous – meaning that eCash networks must work with each other.

 It’s common practice for eCash systems like PayPal, eCash, WebMoney, and Payoneer to sell their electronic currency directly to the end user.
-However, it’s not uncommon for other systems to sell their currency through third party digital currency exchangers.
-For example, the M-Pesa system is transfers money via mobile devices in third world countries like Africa, India, Afghanistan, and Eastern Europe.
+However, it’s not uncommon for other systems to sell their currency through third-party digital currency exchangers.
+For example, the M-Pesa system transfers money via mobile devices in third world countries like Africa, India, Afghanistan, and Eastern Europe.
 In some situations, community currencies, such as local exchange trading systems (LETS) and the Community Exchange System, work with electronic transactions.

 In the above examples, these systems are known as centralized systems where the user’s real identity is still known.
-This has raised privacy concerns over centralized systems, however, it has also been argued that being able to identity users is a benefit if they need to be contacted or identified.
+This has raised privacy concerns over centralized systems, however, it has also been argued that being able to identify users is a benefit if they need to be contacted or identified.